 And going beyond the Torre dos Frades to the east, just before you reach a small t-junction and a traditional windmill on a height, exactly at the place called Horta, there is a long low white house that is lived in by someone I have made a friend, but whom perhaps I shall betray.

 This unexpected small region fascinates me.
 And why?
 What really can lie here?
 In the café in Fonte Santa I am served in silence.
 They have never heard of the Virgin of Fonte Santa, or say they have not.
-Then I walk owards the places I have mentioned.
+They have no idea about Madeleine McCann, or say they have not.
+Then I walk on towards the places I have mentioned.
 Cars drive past me at speed.
 The houses sizzle in the sun.
 The dogs bark and rush to the gates.
 If they come out, I have to stop.
 But in the real country roads I never see a soul.
+No one.